cankartal01/1/README.md

 In Famus language, "print" is used to display values on the screen.
 We print with the keyword "PRINT" and the character ":".

 ```
-START
+GO
 PRINT:"SELAM"
-END
+STOP

 ```
 > SELAM

-:arrow_forward: BOOLEAN OPERATION DESCRIPTION
+* **BOOLEAN OPERATION DESCRIPTION-->

-In Freedon, Boolean Operators are EQUALS, BIGGER, SMALLER, BIGGER_EQUALS, SMALLER_EQUALS, AND, OR or NOT.
-Boolean Operators can be operators that combine multiple boolean expressions or values and provide a single boolean output (such as AND, OR, or NOT).
-The primary use of these boolean tools is to implement statements that control if decisions and while loops.
-Or there may be operators that compare values and return TRUE or FALSE (like EQUALS, BIGGER, SMALLER, BIGGER_EQUALS or SMALLER_EQUALS).
+In Famus, the Boolean operators are EQUALS, GREATER, LESS, GREATER_EQUALS, LESS_EQUALS, AND, OR, or NOT.
+There may be operators that compare values and return TRUE or FALSE (like EQUALS, GREATER, LESS, GREATER_EQUALS, or LESS_EQUALS).

 ```
-START
-5==5
-2>=7
+GO
+1==2
 1<4
-END
+STOP
 ```
-> TRUE

 > FALSE

 > TRUE